eudaq/eudaq/user/tlu/README.md

 The conversion of raw data containing **TluRawDataEvent** is the same for both types of TLU.
 For example and if LCIO is built, you can convert by: ```euCliConverter -i data.raw -o data.slcio```
 The following parameters can be passed in the configuration in order to influence the decoding behavior of this module:

-* `tof_scint0`: Double time-of-flight of the 0th scintillator in nanoseconds.
-This value is rounded into 781.125ps bins and added to the fine timestamp of the 0th scintillator.
-Defaults to `0` (pass only value without units).
-* `tof_scint1`: Double time-of-flight of the 1st scintillator in nanoseconds.
-This value is rounded into 781.125ps bins and added to the fine timestamp of the 1st scintillator.
-Defaults to `0` (pass only value without units).
-* `tof_scint2`: Double time-of-flight of the 2nd scintillator in nanoseconds.
-This value is rounded into 781.125ps bins and added to the fine timestamp of the 2nd scintillator.
-Defaults to `0` (pass only value without units).
-* `tof_scint3`: Double time-of-flight of the 3rd scintillator in nanoseconds.
-This value is rounded into 781.125ps bins and added to the fine timestamp of the 3rd scintillator.
-Defaults to `0` (pass only value without units).
-* `tof_scint4`: Double time-of-flight of the 4th scintillator in nanoseconds.
-This value is rounded into 781.125ps bins and added to the fine timestamp of the 4th scintillator.
-Defaults to `0` (pass only value without units).
-* `tof_scint5`: Double time-of-flight of the 5th scintillator in nanoseconds.
-This value is rounded into 781.125ps bins and added to the fine timestamp of the 5th scintillator.
-Defaults to `0` (pass only value without units).
+* `tof_scint0`, `tof_scint1`, ..., `tof_scint5`: Time-of-flight of the i-th scintillator in nanoseconds as double.
+This value is rounded to 781.25ps bins and subtracted from the fine timestamp of the i-th scintillator.
+Defaults to `0` (pass value without units).
+Please note that the most upstream scintillator should have a time-of-flight of zero.